Why Might You Have Itchy Skin?

 It tends to be caused by irritated, cracked, and dry skin.
 Or it may be the result of insect bites, as well as contact with plants (such as poison ivy).

 Itchy skin can also be a symptom of an existing skin condition, particularly if you find a rash when scratching.
-In which case, you should contact your doctor or local GP for further consultation.
+In such cases, reaching out to your doctor or local GP for further consultation is a wise step toward understanding and addressing your skin's needs.

 This category includes skin conditions such as eczema and atopic dermatitis.
 These conditions tend to show themselves as a dry, scaly patch or bumpy rash.
 They can be treated in several ways, including over the counter moisturisers and more potent steroid creams.
-Children are more likely to develop these conditions if their family has a history of asthma and allergies.
+Children, especially those with a family history of asthma and allergies, might be more prone to these conditions, which can be a source of concern for parents and caregivers.

 Otherwise known as mycosis, this skin disease is caused by a fungus.
-It often appears as athlete's foot, jock itch or ringworm.
+It often appears as athlete's foot , jock itch or ringworm.
 Typical symptoms include irritation, blisters, swelling, redness, and intense itching.
-This can usually be treated over the counter using antifungal creams and medicines, but you should seek further medical advice from a healthcare provider if the problem worsens or persists.
+While over-the-counter antifungal creams and medicines often provide relief, if the problem worsens or persists, seeking further medical advice from a healthcare provider is a prudent choice for better care and peace of mind.

 Keep in mind when you're suffering from itchy skin, don't do the following: